WelcomeParty InformationComposDownloadContactSponsers

 Q: Should I bring my own computer?

 Yes.
-A computer is a personal thing and we cannot easily provide a room of computers for people to use.
-If you are travelling from far, we have a few "guest" machines for people to use.
+A computer is a personal thing and we cannot easily provide computers for people to use.

 [ Back to Top ]